-Once the federal government fully recognizes and records the economic benefits of outdoor recreation – just as it does every other major industry contributing to the GDP – communities dependent on outdoor recreation and surrounded by public lands will gain significant leverage in urging the government to invest in the maintenance of the land and water resources on which the outdoor industry relies.
+Now the federal government fully recognizes and records the economic benefits of outdoor recreation – just as it does every other major industry contributing to the GDP – communities dependent on outdoor recreation and surrounded by public lands have gained significant leverage in urging the government to invest in the maintenance of the land and water resources on which the outdoor industry relies.

 This is especially true given the great challenges we face in the work of mitigating environmental degradation from climate change and irresponsible development, and given the ongoing challenge of securing adequate public investment to provide sustainable, high-quality outdoor recreation infrastructure that enables access without compromising the landscape.

 Sixteen towns sent letters to Congressional leadership on the importance of outdoor recreation to their local economies.

 Fourteen chambers of commerce and economic development corporations signed onto a letter urging the Trump Administration to support the Bureau of Economic Development study quantifying economic contributions of the outdoor recreation industry.

 Valley Valley Partnership's Chris Romer published an op-ed in the Denver Business Journal on February 3, 2017.

 Whitefish City Council member, Richard Hildner, published an op-ed on February 20, 2017.

 Glenwood Springs Chamber Resort Association president and CEO, Marianne Virgili, published and op-ed on July 23, 2017.

 City Council Member Nathan Boddie from Bend, Oregon published an op-ed on July 29, 2017.